 Problem 1: The Greed of Medical Providers

 This is the root problem of the failing medical system in the U.S. Many physicians in the U.S. have long ago left the pretense of practicing medicine in order to help people.
-In other words, while compassion was a primary motivator in times past, today the primary motivator is money.
+In other words, while compassion was a significant motivator in times past, today the primary motivator is money.

 Physicians believe they are worthy of compensation several times higher than other American citizens.
 The average U.S. citizen wage is approximately $30 per hour.
 The average physician in the U.S. earns a wage of about $100 per hour (surgeons earn a good bit more, in the range of several hundred dollars per hour) but that average is way understated, because what they actually bill people also reflects the overhead costs of the medical facilities they partner with and utilize.
 It is normal for an average physician to bill at a rate of several thousand dollars per hour.

 So, the reality is that the average U.S. worker accepts about $30 per hour from their employers, while the average physician and their medical support ‘ partners’ can demand several thousand dollars per hour from their customers.
 Those kinds of costs are about as sustainable as the trillions of dollars of debt the U.S. currently owns its debtors…in other words, a complete system failure is just around the corner.
 Don't forget why when the failure occurs - it is primarily those who want to make large profits from helping people with basic bodily needs.

 So, remember all those talks from various people as you were growing up about ‘how we all are important…we all are valuable members of the team…we all need each other...no one is more important than the next person'?
 Sorry to inform the reader, but that was all a lie intended to keep the common person content in a system where some people are valued much higher than others and are treated accordingly.
 Clearly, the people in the medical services industry believe they are worth a good bit more than the rest of us.